Close Icon

 A post shared by Fell Brewery (@the.royal.oak.cartmel)

-Opening its doors for breakfast, lunch and dinner, you’ll choose from a menu of hearty pub classics, with everything from fish finger butties in the afternoon to chicken kyiv and shepherds pie in the evening.
+Opening its doors for breakfast, lunch and dinner, you’ll choose from a menu of hearty pub classics, with everything from Cumberland Sausage and mash to chicken diane and beer battered haddock in the evening.

 The food served is “designed to enhance and complement the beers” available, and occasionally the beer is even used in the cooking itself.